homayunmmdy/TypeScript-Mosh/ReadMe.md

 | undefined  | enum       |
 | objec      | tuple      |

+## Best Practice

+- allways set type for parameter and return value of your function

 ## type any

 It allows you to assign a variable or function parameter to be of literally any type